 Inbound Lead Generation describes people coming to you as a result of your content marketing activities, including posting on LinkedIn, creating articles and leveraging LinkedIn groups.
-By showcasing your expertise, helpfulness and likeability, prospective clients will see you as a thought leader and may remember you when they need support.
+Your expertise, helpfulness and likeability mean prospective clients see you as a thought leader, remembering you when they need support.

 Whenever you post content on LinkedIn, ask yourself – ‘How does this add value to my ideal client’?
-If your connections are encouraged to click on your LinkedIn profile, they may be positively surprised to see you giving away free information, advice, and expert opinion.
+If you encourage your connections to click on your LinkedIn profile, they may be positively surprised to see you giving away free information, advice, and expert opinion.
 It immediately shows that you are a valuable resource – and help them to know, like and trust you.

 Outbound Lead Generation

-When it comes to LinkedIn Lead Generation, some people focus on inbound lead generation only, instead of incorporating outbound lead generation.
-In many cases, this is because they don’t understand the principles behind social selling and think they are going to have to go into hard-selling, cold-calling ‘sales mode’.
+When it comes to LinkedIn Lead Generation, some people focus on inbound lead generation only, instead of outbound lead generation.
+Usually, they don’t understand the principles behind social selling and think they have to go into hard-selling, cold-calling ‘sales mode’.

 Let’s dispel that misconception straight away.
 Outbound lead generation IS about prospecting – actively looking for people who are interested in your products and services.

-It’s also not spamming your connections on LinkedIn – I see this all the time on LinkedIn, unsolicited messages offering me free trials and demos to all sorts of products.
+It’s also not spamming your connections on LinkedIn.
+I see this all the time on LinkedIn, unsolicited messages offering me free trials and all sorts of demos.
 They haven’t even bothered to check out my LinkedIn profile or get to know me.
 That’s not the way to offer a free product or service.